 Range and Charging time

-Charging Electric cars is different than Petrol or Diesel, where the objective is to make the minimum number of visits to petrol stations.
-As the driver must attend the fuelling the time to fill -up must also be minimal.
+Charging an Electric car is very different compare to Petrol or Diesel, where the objective is to make the minimum number of visits to petrol stations.
+As the driver must attend the fuelling, the time to fill-up must also be minimised.

 This difference is most visible where the driver has access to Home charging, which enables charging whilst being at home and sleeping.
 In which case the duration of the charge is of minimal consequence.